-- The city of Paphos has the second international airport on the island.
-In terms of international trade Paphos Harbour is not important as most shipping uses Limassol's harbour.
+In terms of international trade, Port Paphos is not important as most shipping operations are via Limassol.
 Paphos Marina has historical and cultural importance and is largely used for fishing.
 The harbor has a small marina (providing mooring for yachts and pleasure boats) and a fisherman shelter (with capacity 300 boats).

 Port Paphos cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Paphos, Cyprus.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.